willweinstein/HEXRTYPE/README.md

 # HEXRTYPE
 This is a Hex version of hackertyper.net.

-Idk why we made it.
-Idk why we need it.
-Ummm...Licensed under the MIT License.
-That's somewhere idk
+The work is licensed under the Creative Commons Attribution-Noncommercial-Share Alike 3.0 License.
+Portions are &copy; Copyright 2011 Simone Masiero.
+Some Rights Reserved.